code-423n4/docs/roles/wardens/submission-policy.md

 Judges must make the best decision they can regarding quality and understandability of findings.

-### Automated findings considered out of scope
+### Automated findings considered known issues

 - At the start of each contest, Code4rena runs a [Bot Race]() [LINK TK] where wardens compete to see whose AI-driven bot can create the highest quality and most thorough audit report.
 - The winning report is shared with all C4 wardens within 24 hours of the contest start time, both in the contest repo and in the contest's Discord channel.
-- All findings in the winning Bot Report will be declared publicly known issues, and therefore out of scope.
+- All findings in the winning Bot Report will be declared publicly known issues, and therefore ineligible for awards.

 Wardens may use automated tools as a first pass, and build on these findings to identify High and Medium severity issues ("HM issues").
 However, submissions based on automated tools will have a higher burden of proof for demonstrating to sponsors a relevant HM exploit path in order to be considered satisfactory.